 An important effect of postcranial pneumaticity is to broaden the range of available densities in skeletal construction.
-Animals without postcranial pneumaticity, including mammals and ornithischian dinosaurs, are constrained to build their skeletons out of bone tissue (SG = 1.8-2.0) and marrow (SG = 0.93; Currey and Alexander, 1985, p.
+Animals without postcranial pneumaticity, including mammals and ornithischian dinosaurs, are constrained to build their skeletons out of bone tissue (SG = 1.8-2.0) and marrow (SG = 0.93; Currey & Alexander, 1985, p.
 455).
 Therefore, the whole-element densities of their postcranial bones will always be between 1.0 and 2.0; they cannot be more dense than bone tissue, nor can they be constructed entirely out of marrow.
 The pneumatic bones of pterosaurs and saurischian dinosaurs are made of bone tissue (SG = 1.8-2.0) and air space (SG = 0), which allows them to have whole-element densities that are much lower.
-The lightest postcranial bones for which data are available are those of Sauroposeidon and some pterosaurs, which had SG as low as 0.2 (calculated from data in Currey and Alexander, 1985).
+The lightest postcranial bones for which data are available are those of Sauroposeidon and some pterosaurs.
 The cranial bones of some birds are even lighter.
-Seki et al. (2005) reported an SG of 0.05 for the "bone foam" inside the beak of the toucan (Rhamphastos toco), and an SG of 0.1 for the entire beak.
-To date, this is the lightest form of bone known in any vertebrate.
+Seki, Schneider & Meyers (2005) reported an SG of 0.05 for the "bone